NgModules help organize an application into cohesive blocks of functionality.

 A list of components that are not referenced in a reachable component template.

-But there's always at least one component that is not referenced in any template:
+But there's always at least one component that's not referenced in any template:

 the root component,